 Day 2/Tue: Arrival in Shanghai

 Welcome to Shanghai!
-Your transfer from the airport to the hotel is included.
-Enjoy the balance of the day at leisure upon hotel check-in.
+Transfer to our hotel upon arrival.
+Enjoy the balance of the day at leisure.

 Day 3/Wed: Shanghai (B/L/D)

 With a population of 24 million (2015), Shanghai is China’s biggest city.
 Rapid economic growth in the past 30 years has again turned Shanghai into a leading global city with significant influence in commerce, culture, finance, media, fashion, technology and transport.
 Today’s visitors to Shanghai are delighted by its futuristic skyline that blends so well with its treasured historical landmarks.

 Following tour orientation we visit Jade Buddha Temple located in an old neighbourhood, the famous waterfront promenade known as the Bund, and the Yu Garden in the old town centre.
 We wrap up the day with a drive through the glitzy financial district of Lujiazui on the opposite side of the Bund across Huangpu River.

 Free day to explore on your own.
 We recommend Shanghai Museum and the People’s Square nearby.
 Shanghai Museum, a great place to explore on your own (audio guide available for a fee), is frequently cited by visitors as one of the best of its kind in China with a treasure trove collected from around the country.

 After breakfast we ride the world’s fastest train (350km/h) to Beijing.